evwooo/evwooo/README.md

 ## Hi there 👋

+I'm a Computer Science student at Texas A&M University.

 <!--
 **evwooo/evwooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.